bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 Out of topic question for Fabricio.
 I've been quite interested in FPGA development.
 What's this?
-Have you looked into the open source hardware's verilog synthesis stuff like Ice Storm or something?
+Have you looked into the open source hardware's Verilog synthesis stuff like IceStorm or something?
 Ah, sorry, project starts with that.
 I forgot.